RUSSIA: On trial despite age, sickness

 There is no sign of early release, however, for those Jehovah's Witnesses currently in pre-trial detention.

-Prisons in Russia have long been reported to be overcrowded, poorly ventilated, and often unsanitary, and pre-trial detention centres are often considered to be worse than the labour camps (correctional colonies) in which most people with custodial sentences serve their terms.
+Prisons in Russia have long been reported to be overcrowded, poorly ventilated, and often unsanitary, and pre-trial detention centres are often considered to be worse than the labour camps (correctional colonies) in which most people with jail sentences serve their terms.

 Still in detention despite virus riskOf the 93 people on trial, three are currently known to be in detention, despite the risk of infection and human rights defenders' calls for pre-trial detainees in Russia to be placed under house arrest or other restrictions to protect them.